brianonyiego/calory-tracking-app/README.md

-Foodie Calorie Finder
-This project, Foodie Calorie Finder, is a web-based application that allows users to find the calorie content of various foods.
+This project, Calorie Finder, is a web-based application that allows users to find the calorie content of various foods.

 Features
 Search for food items to retrieve their calorie content.